mitul088/Flappy_Bird_Game_Using_Python/README.md

-Note : This repository is an individual project repository I developed locally in October 2023 using python.

 # Flappy Bird Game

 A desktop recreation of the classic Flappy Bird arcade game, built with Python and [Pygame](https://www.pygame.org/).
 Guide the bird through gaps in moving pipes, earn points, and try to beat your best run.